 Global investment risk may also be qualitatively assessed using methods like:

-- Analyst Ratings may provide specific insights into individual international equities.
-Often times, these ratings include price targets and other factors to consider, although sell-side analyst ratings should be taken with a grain of salt.
+These may provide specific insights into individual international equities.
+Oftentimes, these ratings include price targets and other factors to consider, although sell-side analyst ratings should be taken with a grain of salt.

 Investors should consider how these factors play into their portfolios.
 Retirement portfolios may want to stick to less volatile stocks, while younger investors may want to consider adding volatility since they may provide greater long-term return potential.